nsinorov/SoftUniada-2023/SoftUniada 2023/README.md

 I've managed to solve 6/10 Problems.
-Place 69 ouf of 415 contestants.

 01. Row in Pascal's Triangle - Easy
 02. Rocket - Simple, but tricky